bazmonk/digigurdy-baz/README.md

 # digigurdy-baz

 **NEW!
-Check out version 1.1.0!** (first "test" release... check out the "testing" branch for the latest development from now on!)
-* More responsive continuous analog reading
-  * crank responsiveness improved
-  * crank detection much faster
-  * Need for artifical delays in code eliminated
-  * Stability improved (no phantom cranking, no "stuck" cranking).
+Check out version 1.1.5!** (adds vibrato parameter in the code)
+* Set this if you want the melody strings to send any modulation (usually used as vibrato).
+  * Setting it to zero disables the feature (I'll leave it this way in the repository).
+* Added a new bs-16i "Scene" profile that uses this feature.
+* https://www.youtube.com/watch?v=lreQdIwvJE4 - Example of using `MELODY_VIBRATO = 16`

 ## About